Sylvain303/bats/test/internal/README.md

 # bats internal unittest

-bats fonctional testing are done in `../bats.bats`, not here.
+`bats` functional testing are done in `../bats.bats`, not here.

 Here we do unit testing of bats internal.

 ## Goal

-Proof of Concept: bats can test itself.
+Proof of Concept: bats can tests itself.

 Having a good code coverage, so starting hacking bats itself will be very easy and safe.